xsuchy/ada-zangemann-cz/Printing.md

 When printing, make sure to select double sided printing when available and to configure double sided according for the right orientation (short side).

+## Publishing

+It takes additional work to take the rendered Scribus files and get them published.
+This paragraph is a generic overview to highlight the steps involved.

+Get in touch with FSFE if you want to publish, so we can help out from our experience.

+1. Purchase ISBN code(s) for the book
+1. Adjust layouts to printer specifications (size, margins and color)
+1. Create covers for publishing
+   - Relevant logo's (FSFE and others involved)
+   - ISBN barcode on the back
+   - Optionally include price
+1. Generate pdfs for printing
+1. Final proofread before ordering
+1. Archive files for the future (at FSFE)

+ISBN barcodes can be generated in Scribus and in Inkscape.